Paweł Janas: Managerial career

 In the final tournament, Poland were drawn with Ecuador, hosts Germany and Costa Rica.
 Their first game, against Ecuador in Gelsenkirchen, ended in a disappointing 2–0 defeat, and Janas received criticism from the Polish press for his team selection and tactics, which involved leaving striker Maciej Żurawski alone and unsupported up front.
 He played a 4–5–1 formation, which he said "safety first".
 Poland played well with 4–4–2 in the qualifiers, which resulted in flowing football.

 Poland played much better in their second game, against the Germans in Dortmund, but again lost, this time 1–0 to a late goal by Oliver Neuville, despite a magnificent performance by their goalkeeper Artur Boruc.
 This meant that the third match, against Costa Rica in Hamburg, was meaningless; Poland won 2–1 with two goals by defender Bartosz Bosacki.
-Janas was sacked from his post by the Polish FA after the tournament.
+Janas was sacked from his post by the Polish Football Association after the tournament.

 In 2008, he became manager of Ekstraklasa side GKS Bełchatów, leading them to a 5th place standing at the half-way point of the 2008–09 season but resigned during the winter break, citing lack of squad depth which would not allow the team to challenge for a higher position.

 In January 2009, he accepted the managerial position at Widzew Łódź.
-In June, the club won the second division but was not allowed to advance by the PZPN.
+In June, the club won the second division but was not allowed to advance by the PZPN due to their involvement in a match-fixing scandal years prior.
 After winning the title again in 2010, Janas decided to leave the club in June.

 In September, he became a manager at Polonia Warsaw.

 In August 2013, he was appointed as manager at Bytovia Bytów.
-On 24 May 2014 his club was promoted to Polish I liga.
+On 24 May 2014, his club was promoted to the I liga.